The affinely invariant distance correlation: Time series of wind vectors at the Stateline wind energy center

 In all these settings, the series representation (\ref{eq:aidcov.mvn}) can be used to obtain complete asymptotic expansions in powers of $p^{-1}$ or $q^{-1}$, of the affine distance covariance or correlation measures, as $p$ or $q$ tend to infinity.

-\section{Time Series of Wind Vectors at the Stateline Wind Energy Center}
+\section{Time series of wind vectors at the Stateline wind energy center}

-R\'emillard (2009) proposed the use of the distance correlation to explore nonlinear dependencies in time series data.
-Zhou (2012) pursued this approach recently and defined the auto distance covariance function and the auto distance correlation function, along with natural sample versions, for a strongly stationary vector-valued time series, say $(X_j)_{j = - \infty}^\infty$.
+R{\'e}millard \cite{Rem09} proposed the use of the distance correlation to explore nonlinear dependencies in time series data.
+Zhou \cite{Zho12} pursued this approach recently and defined the auto distance covariance function and the auto distance correlation function, along with natural sample versions, for a strongly stationary vector-valued time series, say $(X_j)_{j = - \infty}^\infty$.

 It is straightforward to extend these notions to the affinely invariant distance correlation.
 Thus, for an integer $k$, we refer to